cerayx/magic_git_py_leaflet/README.md

 ##Installing Git
-Though there are Git GUIs available, we're going to use the command line since is the same on all platforms.
+Though there are Git GUIs available, we're going to use the command line since it is the same on all platforms.
 Visit [http://git-scm.com//download](http://git-scm.com//download) and download Git for your platform.
 If you're using Mac OS X or Linux, you're done.

 ###Installing Git on Windows